Jags Aviation announces reduced airfares for hinterland regions - Guyana Chronicle

-Effective February 1, BK Jags Aviation will introduce reduced airfares for flights serving Regions Eight and Nine, in response to a charge made by President Dr Irfaan Ali to lower the cost of travel to Guyana’s hinterland communities.
+EFFECTIVE February 1, BK’s Jags Aviation will introduce reduced airfares for flights serving Regions Eight and Nine, in response to a charge recently made by President Dr Irfaan Ali to lower the cost of travel to Guyana’s hinterland communities.

-The announcement follows the commissioning of two multi-million-dollar airstrips at Aishalton in Region Nine on Thursday and Paramakatoi in Region Eight on Monday, aimed at improving connectivity and boosting economic activity in the interior.
+The announcement follows the commissioning of two multi-million-dollar airstrips at Aishalton in Region Nine on Thursday and Paramakatoi in Region Eight on Monday.
+The construction of the two airstrips is part of government’s efforts to improve connectivity and boost economic activity in remote parts of the country.

 President Ali had called for more affordable and reliable air transport to support residents, businesses and public services in remote areas.